zenstackhq/zenstack-docs/blog/react-table/index.md

 ```

 A Prisma schema file is authored to reflect this database structure.
-And then you can run `npx prisma generate` to get a awesomely typed database client.

 ## The "free lunch" API